energywebfoundation/origin/docs/device-guides/device-guide-intro.md

 ## Managing Devices on the Origin Platform

-The Device interface has five views.
-The purpose and utility of each view is explained in detail below.
+The Device interface has five views:

 1. <b>[All Devices:](./all-devices.md)</b> Allows any user to see all registered devices within a marketplace.
 Selecting a single device allows you to see the detail view of each device.
 You do not need to be logged in to view this interface.
 2. <b>[Map View:](./map-view.md)</b> Allows any user to see registered devices within a marketplace as locations on a map.
 Selecting a single device allows you to see the detail view of each device.
 You do not need to be logged in to view this interface.